eth-protocol-fellows/cohort-four/projects/FHE-DKSAP.md

 - Alice secret key generation and encryption
 - Bob's final key recovery and stealth address generation

+Managing new types of key pairs, such as those introduced by FHE-DKSAP with Paillier, presents a significant consideration for wallet implementations.
+In the FHE-DKSAP scheme, storing the secret key of FHE directly within eth wallet is not a feasible approach.
+To establish a suitable storage solution, it becomes imperative to place this private key in a public domain, such as on blockchain.
+When necessitated, the FHE private key can then be decrypted using the wallet's secret key.
+Conversely, the public key of FHE, just like the public key of other common EOA, can be directly imported into eth wallet.

 ## Roadmap
 (What is your proposed timeline?
 Outline parts of the project and insight on how much time it will take to execute them.)
 - Finalize the proposal of the project (Done)